 19. What is SQL direct?
 What is it used for?

-SQL direct is used to execute command dynamically using output of other activities.
-This activity allows you to execute commands which other activities in the JDBC don’t allow, like DDL command create table.
+Answer: SQL direct is used to execute command dynamically using the output of other activities.
+This activity allows you to execute commands which other activities in the JDBC don’t allow like DDL command creates a table.

-20. What are the resources that gets included in the EAR file, created by the TIBCO Designer?
+20. What are the resources that get included in the EAR file, created by the TIBCO Designer?

-An EAR file can contain local project resources, Library Builder resources, and files as specified in Alias Library resources.
-In addition, the TIBCO Designer class path may include references to other files that are included in the EAR file.
+Answer: An EAR file can contain local project resources, Library Builder resources, and files as specified in Alias Library resources.
+In addition, the TIBCO Designer classpath may include references to other files that are included in the EAR file.

 22. What are destination bridges?